cmakelib/cmakelib/README.md

 Dependency cache control is optional feature (enabled by default) which ensure that there are only one dependency cached at a time.

-If ON we cannot track one dependency under two different `KEYWORDS` sets.
+If ON we cannot track the same dependency under two different `KEYWORDS` sets.

 Mechanism can be disabled by setting `CMLIB_DEPENDENCY_CONTROL` to OFF.